Schroeterlab/BELAs_Schumacher_et_al/LIANA_Epi_to_VE.md

 # glimpse(liana_test)
 ```

-Extract and plot data for AVE to Epi interactions.
+Extract and plot interactions between Epi and VE.
+For visualization a
+wrapper *own_interaction_graph* function defined in func_Liana_Graph.R
+is used.

 ``` r
 liana_test_2 <- filter(liana_test, source =="Epi")